Building containers¶

 python3 -c 'print("Hello, World!")'

-The singularity help inspect
+The apptainer help inspect

 command provides additional options for